sagemath/trac_to_gh/Issue 6256.md

 # Issue 6256: bug in symbolic arithmetic with exp

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6256

 Original creator: burcin